 When oil was first produced from the Smackover Formation in southern Arkansas, formation brine was not economical and considered a waste byproduct associated with oil production.
 During the 1950's, elevated concentrations of bromine and lithium were measured in the Smackover brine and commercial extraction of the bromine and lithium became an economic staple of Arkansas.
 Note: that all sequestration operations will be isolated from the deeper production of the Smackover Formation.
+The Injection Wells at the Project Blue site will not penetrate through the Buckner Anhydrite (Lower Confining Zone) and into the Smackover formation.
+The Buckner is a structural trap (seal) that prevents the migration of the lithium and bromine-rich formation fluids of the Smackover, into shallower intervals such as the Cotton Valley or Lower Hosston.
+Neither of these formations, which are the target for CCS operations, are economically produced in the area because of structural trap of the Buckner Anhydrite.

-2.8.1 Lithium
+2.8.1 Lithium Resources